-Under Texas Penal Code § 21.08, a person can face indecent exposure charges for exposing any part of their genitals or anus to other people with the intent to arouse or gratify the sexual arousal of others.
-According to the definition of the criminal charge, a person accused of indecent exposure must be reckless about whether other people might get offended or alarmed by the exposure.
+Under Texas Penal Code § 21.08, a person can face indecent exposure charges for exposing any part of his or her genitals or anus to other people with the intent to arouse or gratify the sexual arousal of others.
+A person accused of indecent exposure must be reckless about whether others might get offended or alarmed by the exposure.

-A person who exposes their private parts to others may not face any criminal charges if the prosecution cannot prove beyond a reasonable doubt that the person had the intent to arouse another person.
+A person who exposes his or her private parts to others may not face any criminal charges if the prosecution cannot prove beyond a reasonable doubt that the person intended to arouse someone.
 In most cases, urinating in public may not meet the definition of indecent exposure under Texas law unless there was the intent to arouse someone.

 It is also important to point out that the definition of indecent exposure does not include female breasts.
 For this reason, whether or not a woman can be charged with indecent exposure for exposing her breasts to others in public is a tricky question.
 While the woman may not face indecent exposure charges in Texas, she may be charged with disorderly conduct.

 While proving the element of intent can be challenging, the State of Texas is not afraid to employ creative means when making a case, which makes bringing your strongest defense from the outset critical.
 Work closely with a Florence criminal defense attorney to give your case the best chance of a positive resolution.